Expecticament/HelpfulCommands/docs/configuration.md

 > Default value: `15`

 Maximum power limit for /explosion command.
 Be careful: strong explosions are destructive and can cause lag.

+#### jumpDistanceLimit
+> Default value: `0`

+Maximum distance for the /jump command.
+Players will not be able to teleport further than this value.
+If set to 0, there is no limit for the 'distance' argument, and the default formula will be used if the 'distance' argument is empty.